KordataSoftware/couchbase-mobile-portal/md-docs/_20/guides/sync-gateway/database-offline.md

 ### Offline state triggers

 Sync Gateway will take a database offline automatically if specific conditions occur.
 Specifically, if Sync Gateway detects that the DCP feed or TAP feed for a database has been lost, then Sync Gateway takes the database offline automatically, so that the problem can be investigated.
-When the cause is known and has been corrected, you can use an Admin REST API request to bring the database back onine.
+When the cause is known and has been corrected, you can use an Admin REST API request to bring the database back online.

 {% if site.version == '1.4' %}